 Both the V800 Photo and V850 Pro come with film holders to make straightening and flattening your film easier while scanning.
 The difference, however, is that inside the box of the V850 Pro, you will find a surprise.

 - The V800 Photo comes with a single set of 4 film holders.

-- The V850 Pro comes with not one, but exactly two sets of 4 film holders (total of 8).
+- The V850 Pro comes with not one but exactly two sets of 4 film holders (a total of 8).